Skip to main content

 Recent data from the Australian Podcast Bi-Annual Report showcases a nearly 9% increase in monthly podcast listeners in 2024.
 Genres like true crime, society and culture, and comedy lead the pack, while health and fitness and family content are seeing a surge as audiences diversify their listening habits.

-“Podcasting is bridging generations and connecting with people in ways that traditional media simply cannot,” Young said.
+"Podcasting is bridging generations and offering a powerful on demand experience that drives incredible engagement,” Young continued.
 “It’s giving creators a platform to tell stories that resonate, and tonight’s winners are proof of the boundless potential of this medium.”

 The Gudinski Award for Australian Music Champion was presented to Triple M Homegrown with Matty O (SCA).
 Honouring the late Michael Gudinski, the award celebrates outstanding contributions to Australian music, recognising how Matty O's dedication to showcasing local talent has made Triple M Homegrown a key platform for artists.